FabioSpr/log-outline/README.md

 ## Usage

-Open any `.log` file and the Outline panel will show entries for each test section.
+Open any `.log` file and you will find a new entries for each test and result section in the Outline panel.